 The topics can be broad, serious, or funny depending on their content.
 We all have struggles in life, hidden or exposed, but they are there for all of us.
 I hope you will find the articles in Moving On amusing and helpful!

 Please click on Our Book to learn more about Singing in the Rain: Weathering the Storm of Dementia with Humor, Love, & Patience written with my co-author, Ann Henderberg.
 We met in support group for caregivers of loved-ones with dementia in 2008.
 We became fast friends very quickly and supported each other throughout our last three years of caregiving.
 We have been told by many readers that once you begin reading it, you’ll discover two friends you never knew you had who will take you on our very personal journey.

 Our book was recently (October 10th, 2020) taken off of the Amazon printing service, but you might be able locate a copy….see that page.
 The book has been available since 2013 and it would need to be revamped and republished.
 At this point in our lives, we wanted to move on in life rather than spend the time on a new addition.
 We hope you will understand.

 Learning to adjust when a loved one has dementia is unlike anything we have learned before.
 It takes all new skills and adjustments we must make in ourselves …. because our loved ones can’t.
 It takes a lot of trial and error, thinking what it must be like to be “in their shoes”, and learning the gift of living “in the moment”.
 Learn more under Thoughts On Dementia.

 My Main Message

-I intend to instill hope, strength, and courage not only for those who are beginning the dementia caregiver road, but also for those who have survived the journey and are starting over without a loved one.
-Yes, life presents us with opportunities disguised as challenges.
+I intend to instill hope, strength, and courage not only for those who are beginning the dementia caregiver road, but also for those who have survived the journey and are starting life over without a loved one.
+Yes, life presents us with opportunities disguised as obstacles.
 Life is a test, and how we get through that test and what we learn from it is our legacy.

-www.survivingdementiacaregiving.com is now vickyruppert.com
+www.survivingdementiacaregiving.com is now www.vickyruppert.com